ytorres-cambas/danubeoccurR/README.md

 ## Installation

-You can install the development version of `yourPackageName` from GitHub using the `remotes` package.
+You can install the development version of `danubeoccurR` from GitHub using the `remotes` package.

 First, ensure you have `remotes` installed: